raspibolt/raspibolt/raspibolt_30_bitcoin.md

   > Bitcoin Core version v22.0
   ```

-_(Warning: the video below is outdated and does not correspond exactly to the commands above)_
-<script id="asciicast-Ivlf954BGJNmOuJoj7FQ6qNKt" src="https://asciinema.org/a/Ivlf954BGJNmOuJoj7FQ6qNKt.js" async></script>

 ### Prepare data directory

 We use the Bitcoin daemon, called `bitcoind`, that runs in the background without user interface.
 It stores all data in a the directory `/home/bitcoin/.bitcoin`.
-Instead of creating a real directory, we create a link that points to a directory on the external hard disk.
+Instead of creating a real directory, we create a link that points to a directory on the external drive.

 * Change to user “bitcoin” and add a symbolic link that points to the external drive.